ENVIS Centre, Ministry of Environment & Forest, Govt. of India

 Strategies and Actions taken for controlling Air Pollution in Tamil Nadu

-Government of Tamil Nadu faces to deterioration of air quality in view of it being a rapidly industrialising State which is also the most urbanised State in the country.
-There are several industrial clusters within the State in which air pollution is emerging as a concern, even as growth in personalised transportation contributes to degradation of air quality in urban areas.
+Government of Tamil Nadu faces to deterioration of air quality in view of it being a rapidly industrialising State which is also the most urbanized State in the country.
+There are several industrial clusters within the State in which air pollution is emerging as a concern, even as growth in personalized transportation contributes to degradation of air quality in urban areas.
 Along with these challenges, the expected increase in thermal power generation to meet the growing power demand makes it necessary to accord greater focus and thrust on minimizing risks of air pollution.

 Government of Tamil Nadu would undertake the following actions in Air pollution Strengthen systems for monitoring air quality Continuous Emission Monitoring Systems (CEMS) shall be implemented in all industry clusters, thermal power plants and urban areas.